Melefo/CTF-writeups/RCTS_CERT/2021/Readme.md

 **Solution**

-Just do a reverse search on Google Image to find this photo :
+Just do a reverse search on Google Image to find this photo:

 <img src="https://fotos.web.sapo.io/i/Bf40107bb/15526902_qtTvi.jpeg">